 - The detective L from Death Note starts the series as this, aiding the police task force in their goal to catch the serial killer Kira from the shadows.
 L eventually reveals his face to a select few of the task force, but to the general public, his only identity is a digitized voice and the letter "L" on a computer screen.

 - Juiz from Eden of the East.
 Just a female voice on a cellphone.
 She is also scarily competent at doing just about anythingnote one asks of her, usually within several seconds of the request being made.
 She's actually an extremely powerful AI with connections all over the nation, her actual processors being housed in roving trailers.

-- Red Robin also had one (pre-New 52), in the form of the former Anarky, now paralyzed but wired into the Net.
+- In the pre-New 52 continuity, Red Robin has a controller in the form of the former Anarky, now paralyzed but wired into the Net.

 - Aleph in Global Frequency, who was hired specifically for being a Brilliant, but Lazy internet whiz.
 Her job is to sit in a chair, look up information for dozens of agents simultaneously, and save the world.